AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table.md

 * Components can be stacked within columns to create filtered metrics, cross-tab analysis and more.
 * Each column's view can be adjusted under the [column settings](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/visualizations/freeform-table/column-row-settings/column-settings).
-* Several actions are available through the [right-click menu](https://experienceleague.adobe.com/en/docs/analytics-learn/tutorials/analysis-workspace/navigating-workspace-projects/right-click-for-workspace-efficiency).
-The menu provides different actions depending on if you click the table header, rows, or columns.
+* Several actions are available through the [context menu](https://experienceleague.adobe.com/en/docs/analytics-learn/tutorials/analysis-workspace/navigating-workspace-projects/right-click-for-workspace-efficiency).
+The menu provides different actions depending on if you select the table header, rows, or columns.

 ## Settings